HL7/US-Core/input/pagecontent/screening-and-assessments.md

 ###### Searching for Screening and Assessment Data

-Unlike QuestionnaireResponse, When Observations are used to record set of screening an assessments responses, clients can query individual responses can be queried using the standard FHIR RESTful API search parameters  Below is a simple example of a FHIR RESTful search transaction on Observation to access a patient's SDOH assessment data
+Unlike QuestionnaireResponse, When Observations are used to record set of Screening and Assessments responses, clients can query individual responses using the standard FHIR RESTful API search parameters  Below is a simple example of a FHIR RESTful search transaction on Observation to access a patient's SDOH assessment data

 {% include examplebutton.html example="SDOH_search_transaction" b_title = "Click on Here To See Search Example" %}